Neural tissue engineering: Guidance

 Guidance methods of PNS regeneration use nerve guide channels to help axons regrow along the correct path, and may direct growth factors secreted by both ends of the nerve to promote growth and reconnection.
 Guidance methods reduce scarring of the nerves, increasing the functionality of the nerves to transmit action potentials after reconnection.
 Two types of materials are used in guidance methods of PNS regeneration: natural-based materials and synthetic materials.

 Natural-based materials are modified scaffolds stemming from ECM components and glycosaminoglycans.
 Laminin, collagen, and fibronectin, which are all ECM components, guide axonal development and promote neural stimulation and activity.
 Other molecules that have the potential to promote nerve repair are: hyaluronic acid, fibrinogen, fibrin gels, self-assembling peptide scaffolds, alginate, agarose, and chitosan.

 Synthetic materials also provide another method for tissue regeneration in which the graft's chemical and physical properties can be controlled.
 Since the properties of a material may be specified for the situation in which it is being used, synthetic materials are an attractive option for PNS regeneration.
 The use of synthetic materials come with certain concerns, such as: easy formation of the graft material into the necessary dimensions, biodegradable, sterilizable, tear resistant, easy to operate with, low risk of infection, and low inflammation response due to the material.
 The material must also maintain the channel during the nerve regeneration.
 Currently, the materials most commonly researched mainly focus on polyesters, but biodegradable polyurethane, other polymers, and biodegradable glass are also being investigated.
 Other possibilities for synthetic materials are conducting polymers and polymers biologically modified to promote cell axon growth and maintain the axon channel.

+Neuroimmune Enhancement Through EVs

+Extracellular vesicles (EVs) are bilayer-bound lipid particles that participate in intercellular communication by releasing a variety of substances, including nucleic acids, lipids, and proteins.
+Exosomes, macrovesicles, and apoptotic bodies are the three primary forms; each has unique properties.
+EVs have the potential to be used as therapeutic delivery vehicles and diagnostic biomarkers and play roles in immunological responses, cancer, tissue regeneration, and neurological diseases.
+Damaged neurons generate neuron-derived exosomes (NDEs), which can influence target cells by transferring a variety of cargos, including the Zika virus.
+Neurodegenerative illnesses are linked to NDEs.
+Immune cell exosomes (IEEs) have the potential to be used in immunotherapy and vaccine development since they influence immune responses and interact with other cells.
+Immune cells such as DCs, macrophages, B cells, and T cells produce IEEs.
+EVs have been shown to promote neuroimmune crosstalk, allowing for both local and distant tissue and cell communication.